-The HPEC is currently involved in a number of unique and innovative projects, collaborating with faculty in the Hunter-Bellevue School of Nursing and Hunter College Schools of the Health Professions.
-In line with its mission, the HPEC is committed to bringing Hunter students and faculty to the forefront of the latest cutting edge technology by frequently spearheading the acquisition and development of new instructional programs and academic initiatives.
+The HPEC is currently involved in a number of unique and innovative projects which involve collaborating with faculty at the Hunter-Bellevue School of Nursing and the Hunter College School of Health Professions.
+In line with its mission, the HPEC is committed to bringing Hunter students and faculty to the forefront of the latest cutting-edge technology by spearheading the acquisition and development of new instructional programs and academic initiatives.
 The following are just a sample of our current and recently completed collaborative projects.

 Coming Soon to Hunter College: Telepractice

-The HPEC and the Hunter College Center for Communication Disorders are working together to bring Telepractice to Hunter College (CUNY).
-In the face of budget cuts and a national shortage of speech-language clinicians, medical practices and schools are struggling to meet the expressive and receptive communication needs of its patients/clients.
+The HPEC and the Hunter College Center for Communication Disorders are working together to bring Telepractice to Hunter College.
+In the face of budget cuts and a national shortage of speech-language clinicians, medical practices and schools are struggling to meet the expressive and receptive communication needs of their clients and patients.

-With Telepractice, the speech-language pathologist will be able to connect with clients to work towards improving their communication.T he Hunter College Center for Communication Disorders is exploring Telepractice as it trains graduate students to enter the changing spectrum of speech-language pathology practice.
-All of healthcare is in a dynamic age of electronics, and Telepractice is one of the ways Hunter College seeks to serve its mission in training tomorrow?s healthcare professionals.
+The Hunter College Center for Communication Disorders is exploring the use Telepractice as part of the graduate student curriculum.
+The spectrum of speech-language pathology practice is continually changing, and Telepractice is coming to the forefront.
+With the use of Telepractice, a speech-language pathologist is able to connect remotely with clients while working towards improving their communication skills.
+All of healthcare is in a dynamic age of electronics, and Telepractice is one of the ways in which Hunter College seeks to serve its mission in training tomorrow's healthcare professionals.

 iPad Pedagogy Learners' User Group (iPLUG)

-The vision of the iPLUG program is to create a repository of knowledge of emerging health care technologies and applications for use in classrooms and clinical settings.
-With knowledge gathered from the user group, faculty will learn to incorporate iPads in their teaching and provide students with hands-on, interactive tools to develop critical skills required for nursing practice.
+The vision of the iPLUG program is to create a repository of knowledge of the emerging healthcare technologies and applications for use in classrooms and clinical settings.
+With knowledge gathered from the user group, faculty will learn to incorporate iPads in their teaching and will provide students with the hands-on, interactive tools necessary to develop critical skills required for nursing practice.